-The anaesthetist before the operation to discuss the alternatives will visit you.
+The anaesthetist will visit you before the operation to discuss the alternatives.
 The anaesthetist will also check that you are fit enough for the anaesthetic.
 A TURBT is usually done with a general anaesthetic (asleep) or a spinal anaesthetic (an injection in the back to make you numb from the waist down).

 Getting ready for the operation

-If you smoke, try and cut down or preferably stop, as this reduces the risks of heart and chest complications during and after the operation.
-If you do not exercise regularly, try and do so for at least half an hour per day e.g. brisk walk or swimming.
+If you smoke, try and cut down or preferably stop, reducing the risks of heart and chest complications during and after the operation.
+If you do not exercise regularly, try and do so for at least half an hour per day, e.g. brisk walk or swimming.

 You will be sent an appointment to visit the pre-assessment clinic a few days before your operation date.
 This is a general health check to ensure you are fit for surgery.
-The pre-assessment nurse will organise for you to have bloods taken and have an ECG (heart tracing), and answer any questions that you may have.
+The pre-assessment nurse will organise for you to have blood taken and have an ECG (heart tracing) and answer any questions that you may have.

 What are the risks, consequences and alternatives associated with having a TURBT?

-Most procedures are straightforward; however as with any surgical procedure there is a chance of side effects or complications.
+Most procedures are straightforward; however, there is a chance of side effects or complications, as with any surgical procedure.

 - Temporary mild burning, bleeding or frequency of urination after the procedure

-- Need for additional treatments to bladder in attempt to prevent recurrence of tumours, including drugs instilled into bladder
+- Need for additional treatments to the bladder in an attempt to prevent recurrence of tumours, including drugs instilled into the bladder

 - Urine infection requiring antibiotics